readydocket/readydocket/src/content/blog/partner-channel-enablement.md

-And, the salespeople in the partner organisation are far removed from the enablement team and rarely interact, if ever.
-Not to mention, the demand for their attention from the partner programs in other vendor organisations.
+And, the **salespeople in the partner organisation are far removed from the enablement team and rarely interact**, if ever.

+Not to mention, the partners often work with multiple vendorsa and **their attention is split across different vendor organisations** as they work with multiple partner programs.